luohancfd/CFCFD-NG/doc/sphinx/intro.rst

 for the HYFLEX flight vehicle, the optimisation of scramjet exhaust nozzle shapes, and the analysis of the scramjet inlet and combustor for the HyShot project.
-Thes applied studies motivate more abstract modelling efforts that aim to improve our simulation capability by developing novel phenomonological flow models and numerical codes that implement those models.
+These applied studies motivate more abstract modelling efforts that aim to improve our simulation capability by developing novel phenomonological flow models and numerical codes that implement those models.